aaronang/TIL/git/how_to_set_up_git_and_gitlab_properly.md

    $ pwd
    /path/to/hello-ssh

-   # Note that the remote URL of the Git project is still using a HTTPS.
+   # Note that the remote URL of the Git project is still using an HTTPS URL.
    $ git remote -v
    origin  https://github.com/aaronang/hello-ssh.git (fetch)
    origin  https://github.com/aaronang/hello-ssh.git (push)